Smartin8411/Version-Control-Test/readme.md

-12. If step 11 doesn't work for the version control then copy the github token given when there is an error if that doesn't work you will get a message that says freedesktop. secrets if that happens click Troubleshooting Guide and on Linux click the link and type in the VSCode terminal sudo apt gnome-keyring press Enter and if all that works refresh the github browser and you should be all set.
+12. If step 11 doesn't work for the version control then copy the github token given when there is an error if that doesn't work you will get a message that says freedesktop. secrets if that happens click Troubleshooting Guide and on Linux click the link and type in the VSCode terminal "sudo apt install gnome-keyring" press Enter and if all that works refresh the github browser and you should be all set.